 With responsive images, srcset determines the images that the browser can choose between.
 For example:

 <img srcset=”snigel-test-480w.jpg 480w, snigel-test-800w.jpg 800w” sizes=”(max-width: 600px) 480px, 800px” src=”snigel-test-800w.jpg” alt=”This is a test image from Snigel.com”>

 FOUT Causing CLS

 Flash of Unstyled Text (FOUT) occurs when browsers display a fallback font before the custom font loads.
 Flash of Invisible Text (FOIT) happens when the browser delays rendering text because it is still waiting for a font from a web server to be fully downloaded.

 Google and Typekit teamed up to build the webfontloader script which provides an easy way to load fonts correctly.
 It is important to insert this script straight after the opening <head> tag to ensure it loads first.
 You can also try using rel=”preload” to tell the browser to download the font as soon as possible.

-Since CLS is set to become part of Google’s search algorithm in 2021, we expect many owners to track this key metric closely.
+Since CLS became part of Google’s search algorithm in 2021, we expect many owners to track this key metric closely.
 If you’ve noticed ad units giving you a poor CLS score then contact our AdOps team here to get it fixed.